Data Storage and Protection Assurances

 What is the Difference Between a SOC 2 Type 1 vs. Type 2?

-Who is Required to Have a SOC 2 Report?
+What is a SOC 2 Plus Report?

 Additional SOC Resource